 The big data paradigm has become an inevitable aspect of today's digital forensics investigations.
 Acquiring a forensic copy of seized data mediums already takes several hours due to the increasing storage size.
 In addition are several other time-consuming laboratory analysis steps required, such as evidence identification, corresponding data preprocessing, analysis, linkage, and final reporting.
 These steps have to be repeated for every physical device examined in the criminal case.
 Conventional digital forensics data preprocessing and analysis methods struggle when handling the contemporary variety, variability, volume and velocity of case data.
 Thus, proactive approaches have to be developed and integrated in daily law enforcement operations; for timely detection and prevention of the illegal activities in a data-intensive environments.
 Thus, there is a need for advanced big data analytics to aid in cyber crime investigations, which requires novel approaches for automated analysis.
 This workshop is organized to bring together recent development in big data analysis to aid in current challenges in cybercrime investigations.

-Sep 20, 2019: Due date for full workshop paper submissions
+Oct 15 (extended from Sep 20), 2019: Due date for full workshop paper submissions

-Oct 15, 2019: Notification of paper acceptance to authors
+Nov 05 (extended from Oct 15), 2019: Notification of paper acceptance to authors

-Nov 10, 2019: Latest due date for camera-ready of accepted papers
+Nov 15 (extended from Nov 10), 2019: Latest due date for camera-ready of accepted papers

 Postdoctoral Researcher in Digital Forensics, email@example.com